Golden Gate to Ancient Rus'. VI

 What answer can you give to this question?

-Cities were the centers of the whole life of the state. foreigners
+Cities were the centers of the entire life of the state.
+Foreigners

-were struck by the beauty, unusualness of Russian cities, and the huge
+were struck by the beauty and unusualness of Russian cities, and the huge

 the number of people on the streets could give the impression that everything